The Coalition of Action on Healthy Diets from Sustainable Food Systems for Children and All (HDSFS)

 • Steering committee: Ecuador, Ghana, Switzerland and Yemen (2-years mandate, on a rotational basis among permanent country members); CARE International, City University of London, Club of Rome, Consumers International, EAT, FAO, GAIN, International Livestock Research Institute/CGIAR, UNEP, UNICEF, UN-Nutrition Secretariat, WFP, WHO, WWF (permanent members).

-• Member countries: Brazil, Chile, Denmark, Ecuador, Ethiopia, the European Commission, Finland, Ghana, the Netherlands, Niger, Nigeria, Norway, Sierra Leone, Slovenia, Sudan, Sweden, Switzerland, the United Arab Emirates, Yemen and Zambia.
+• Member countries: Brazil, Chile, Denmark, Ecuador, Ethiopia, the European Commission, Finland, Ghana, the Netherlands, Niger, Nigeria, Norway, Pakistan, Sierra Leone, Slovenia, Sudan, Sweden, Switzerland, Uganda, the United Arab Emirates, Yemen and Zambia.

 More member countries are always welcome to join!